diarmuidoconnor/ict-skills-2020/topic05/archive/archive.md

 Resources.

-Demo app for useReducer hook.
-Auteentication solution for a React app.
+Demo app for useReducer hook - The Zoom Quiz Manager.